bsandmann/blocktrust.CredentialWorkflow/docs/Actions/UpdateDidAction.md

 2. **Master Key Secret**: The base64-encoded private key associated with the DID's master key
    - Required for authentication to prove ownership of the DID
-   - Can be obtained from the CreateDID action output or from an external source
+   - Can be obtained from the CreateDID action output ("d" of the MasterKey) or from an external source
    - Must be valid base64-encoded data

 Both these values can be configured to use: